TheFreedomCodes/FreedomCodeSite/README.md

 git push origin main
 ```

-8. Finally, go to your forked repository on GitHub and create a pull request to merge your changes into the original repository "play-bootstrap."
+8. Finally, go to your forked repository on GitHub and create a pull request to merge your changes into the original repository.

 The maintainers of the "FreedomCode" repository will review your changes and decide whether to merge them into the main repository.